To be eligible to graduate from Saint Paul College, you must:

 Complete Graduation Application Form

 If you plan to graduate, you need to submit the online Graduation Application form, whether or not you plan to attend the Graduation Ceremony.

 Graduate Salute - Order your Graduation Cap and Gown

-Your Student Senate has paid for the caps and gowns that you may keep after the ceremony.
-You may order your cap and gown at our annual Graduate Salute.
+You may order your cap and gown at the upcoming Graduate Salute (PDF).
+Your Student Senate has paid for the caps and gowns that you may keep after the commencement ceremony.

 View Graduate Salute information